Ultimate Guide to Bone Broth For Dogs

 This way, your pup gets the nutrition from bones without the risk of bacteria or fractured bones.

 And your dog can get the nutrients instantly.
-You definitely get more value from bone broth compared to raw bones.
+For this reason, broth is better for your dog compared to bones.
+You get more value.

 Never give your dog cooked bones as they will easily break apart and splinter.
 These splinters are very dangerous if consumed by your dog.